Lead Java Engineer

 Telford

-We're excited to be offering this opportunity for experienced, senior/leadership level Java Engineer to join a rapidly expanding team working at the forefront of technology.
-We're looking for a strong leader who also isn't afraid to roll up their sleeves and get stuck-in; someone who learns quickly; loves a challenge; who loves a job that's never the same one day to the next and someone who is a self-starter and keen to better themselves.
+We're excited to be offering this opportunity for experienced Java Engineers at ,multiple levels to join a rapidly expanding team working at the forefront of technology.
+We're looking for a strong engineers, seniors and leaders who are happy to roll up their sleeves and get stuck-in; someone who learns quickly; loves a challenge; who loves a job that's never the same one day to the next and someone who is a self-starter and keen to better themselves.
 Java will be a specialism of yours and you will relish collaboration and mentorship as much as you do the hands-on side of the role.

 Key tech includes: